abhimp/abhimp.github.io/_wpages/random/asyncwithopenssl.md

 This solution above looks ok.
 It also works fine most of the cases.
 However there is a caveate.

 #### The caveat
 Lets assume a scenerio.
-The sender sends 2048bytes over the SSL connection.
+The sender sends 2048bytes over the SSL connection, then it expects some output from the other end.
 The receiver side receives only 1048bytes at a time.

+In this particular scenerio.